 So that’s it, no more BBC live streams, no BBC iPlayer archives, no BBC Local radio broadcasts!!
 Basically you’re stuck with the very basic ‘International version’ of the BBC which is ok but has none of the media streaming capability.
 The whole vast store of BBC online resources, a complete entertainment centre is denied to you simply because of the nationality of your IP address.

 Of course, there is a solution and a simple method to gain access to the BBC iPlayer from anywhere.
-It’s something that I personally have been doing for over ten years now, mainly from Florida but equally from anywhere else I travel to.
+It’s something that I personally have been doing for over ten years now, mainly from the USA but equally from anywhere else I travel to.

 Here’s the one I use currently: